-Blood and body fluids, such as saliva, semen and vaginal fluid, can contain viruses.
-These may be passed on from an infected person to other people.
-If you have contact with a person’s blood or body fluids and you are not using preventative measures, you could be at risk of HIV, hepatitis B or hepatitis C. Other body fluids, such as sweat, tears, vomit or urine, may contain and pass on these viruses when blood is present in the fluid, but the risk is low.
+Blood and body fluids, such as saliva, semen and vaginal fluid, can contain viruses that can be passed on to other people.
+If you have contact with a person’s blood or body fluids you could be at risk of HIV, hepatitis B or hepatitis C, or other blood borne illnesses.
+Body fluids, such as sweat, tears, vomit or urine may contain and pass on these viruses when blood is present in the fluid, but the risk is low.

 What should I do if I come into contact with blood or body fluids?

 If you come into contact with blood or body fluids, always treat them as potentially infectious.
 If you prick yourself with a used needle, hold the affected limb down low to get it to bleed.
 Do not squeeze the wound or soak it in bleach.
 Wash the area with warm water and soap.

 If you are splashed with blood or body fluids and your skin has an open wound, healing sore, or scratch, wash the area well with soap and water.
 If you are splashed in the eyes, nose or mouth, rinse well with water.
 If you have been bitten, wash the wound with soap and water.

 If you are sexually assaulted, go to the hospital emergency department as soon as possible.
 Reporting the incident immediately after a sexual assault can help to ensure that as much evidence as possible is obtained.
 For more information about sexual assault and to learn what support services are available, visit JusticeBC at www2.gov.bc.ca/gov/content/justice/criminal-justice/bcs-criminal-justice-system/reporting-a-crime/what-is-a-crime/crime-examples/sexual-assault.